 RunnableParallel runs both chains concurrently in separate threads.
 For local LLM calls this reduces total wall-clock time compared to running them sequentially.

-Router Chain
+How Does a Router Chain Work?

-Step 1 — Sentiment Classifier Chain
+Step 1, Sentiment Classifier Chain

 prompt = """Given the user review below, classify it as either being about `Positive` or `Negative`.